lee-orr/dexterous_developer/docs/src/cli.md

 ## Install Cross

 The `install-cross` installs the rust targets required for cross compilation.
-If/when additional cross-compilation options become available, this would install as much of the dependencies as possible.
+If you want to use a MacOS target, you need to provide the URL of a macos sdk.
+All cross compilation is based on [Cross](https://github.com/cross-rs/cross) - and so requires either docker or podman.

 ## Run Existing & Compile Libs